bronzeRaf/HomeAutomations/FeederProject/FishFeeder/README.md

 The standard version of the project could:
 - Feed fish every 8 hours
-- Extra feed out the routine with a button (without reset to the timer)
+- Extra feed out of the routine with a button press (without reset to the timer)
-- Reset
+- Reset timer
 - Adjust the portion via potentiometer

 #### Hardware